Objectives

 communication systems, with a rigorous approach but also attention

-towards an
+towards an operational knowledge.

 Contents